 The most important book in the universe

-If you haven’t heard, the Book of Life lists all those who are saved for eternity.
-Revelations chapter 20 speaks of a day when the books are opened and the dead are judged according to what they have done.
-But in terms of your salvation, only one book matters and it’s the Lamb’s Book of Life.
-If your name is not in this book, you’re cooked:
+Revelations 20 speaks of a day when the books are opened and the dead are judged according to what they have done.
+In terms of your salvation, only one book matters and that is the Lamb’s Book of Life.
+If your name is not in this book, you’re cooked (see Rev. 20:15).

-I don’t want to belittle this.
-It’s very important to make sure that your name is recorded in this book.
-(If Jesus knows you, you’re in!)
-But if your name is already recorded in His book, should you be worried about being blotted out?
-Under the old covenant, the answer seemed to be yes!
+I don’t want to make light of this.
+It’s very important to make sure that your name is in this book.
+Hint: If Jesus knows you, you’re in!

-Under the old covenant, your performance mattered a great deal.
-You were blessed if you were faithful, but condemned if you weren’t.
-This meant that people were very conscious of their behavior.
+Under the old covenant, you were blessed if you were faithful, but condemned if you weren’t.
+This meant that people were very conscious of their performance.
 They knew that their sins could lead to dire consequences.
 Under the old covenant you might even pray for your enemies like this:

-Here Jesus gives us a wonderful assurance of our eternal salvation.
-He is promising that He will never blot out our names.
+Here Jesus gives us a wonderful assurance of your eternal salvation.
+He promises that he will never blot out your name.
 Never means never!
-Yet some read this as if Jesus might yet do the very thing He promised not to do.
-(If Jesus has promised He won’t do something, but you think He might, isn’t that a bit like calling God a liar?)
+Yet some read this as if Jesus might do the very thing he promised not to do.

-But someone with a new covenant mindset looks at this verse in a completely different way.
+In contrast, someone with a new covenant mindset looks at this verse in a completely different way.
 They think, “Jesus has overcome the world and now lives in me.
-I don’t overcome to qualify – I am qualified by Christ and I now carry His overcoming nature.
+I don’t overcome to qualify – I am qualified by Christ and I am an overcomer by nature.
 This is not some test I have to pass, but a wonderful promise regarding my inheritance.”
-(See 1 Jn 4:4, 5:5, Jn 16:33, and Col 1:12.)

 The new thing